-(2) Rated "AA" by S&P Global Ratings ("S&P").
+(3) Rated "AA" by S&P Global Ratings ("S&P") as of the date of this OFFICIAL STATEMENT.

-(3) Direct placement, not rated, no rating applied for.
-The 2019A Research Bonds are not issued under the State's agreement to consider appropriation to restore the debt service reserve account or to meet a projected shortfall of principal and interest payments on the 2019A Research Bonds.
+(4) Direct placement, not rated, no rating applied for.
+The 2019A Research Bonds are not issued under the State's agreement to consider appropriation to restore the debt service reserve account or to meet a projected shortfall of principal and interest payments on these bonds.